THU17cyz/thu17cyz.github.io/_pages/cv.md

 in both 2D and 3D semi-supervised object detection to improve the localization quality of pseudo-labels
 * Devised a differentiable 3D IoU module that enabled our localization filtering, IoU-guided NMS and IoU optimization for bounding box refinement, and predicted IoU more accurately than previous designs
-* Submitted a paper to CVPR 2021 as joint first author, currently under review
+* Submitted a paper as joint first author, currently under review

 **Tsinghua University, School of Software, Apr.
 2019 – Nov.
 2019**\
 *Research Assistant to Assoc.
 Prof. [Yue Gao](http://www.gaoyue.org/en/people/gaoyue_index.html)*\